 - You will notice that the SSD is not seated completely.
-In fact, it is poking upwards from the other end at an angle of roughly 30°.
-Don’t worry about it; just take the screw you removed in the first step and gently screw it in place again.
+It is poking upwards from the other end at an angle of roughly 30°.
+Don’t worry; take the screw you removed in the first step and gently screw it in place again.

 After following these steps, your PC will have the storage installed.
-If you have more than 2 SSDs, then follow the same procedure for the 2nd SSD as well.
+If you have more than 2 SSDs, follow the same procedure for the 2nd SSD.

 Before we move toward the motherboard, it’s best to install the IO Shield first.
-The process is quite simple, and you can pull it off in about a minute.
-Just place the IO Shield in its position on the case and gently press each corner till its snaps into its place.
+The process is simple; you can pull it off in about a minute.
+Just place the IO Shield on the case and gently press each corner until it snaps into its place.

 With the IO Shield good to go, here’s how you can install the motherboard: